SPORT™ Surgical System

-The surgeon workstation provides the surgeon with an interface to the robotic platform for controlling the interactive instruments and for providing a 3D endoscopic view inside a patient’s body during MIS procedures.
+Titan’s SPORT™ Surgical System, currently under development, comprises a surgeon-controlled single incision robotic platform incorporating a 3D high definition vision system and multi-articulating instruments for performing minimally invasive surgery (“MIS”) procedures, and a surgeon workstation that provides the surgeon with an advanced ergonomic interface to the robotic platform for controlling the instruments and provides a 3D view of inside a patient’s body during MIS procedures.

-The robotic surgical system is being developed with the objective of delivering multiple benefits to patients, surgeons and hospitals.
-They include the following:
+The SPORT™ Surgical System is being developed with the objective of delivering multiple benefits to patients, surgeons and hospitals.

 For the Patient:

 - Reduced blood loss.

 For the Surgeon:

 - Improved visualization with 3D high definition vision;

 - Easier and shorter learning curve to be able to perform minimally invasive surgery;

 - First use quality instruments in every case;